huangxianyong/Hello-World/README.md

 my first project

-this is the first time that Huang.xy join the GitHub,it seem like so cool,isn't it?
+this is the first time that Huang.xy join the GitHub,it seems like so cool,isn't it?
 Er..sorry,my English is not very good,but i am working on it. i like English more than Japanese,i thought the interesting is more important than everything. even through i was lost in something,i will never give up and try to make it better than before.